Keymos/Portfolio/PythonPrograms/MorningRoutineApp/ReadMe.txt

 Update 24/04/2019
 	What I did:
 	- The textfileds are almost done with the middle one of them working as I intended it to work while the left one is just a matter of some simple twaeking.

+Update 25/04/2019.
+	- Saving changes in the textfields is now possible.
+	- Added a button to change the displayed images.
+	A lot of garbage code though